DE WITT

 where

-The final expression for the energy function provides an illustration of Dirac's theorem
+The final expression for the energy function provides an illustration of Dirac's theorem of the

 If the coefficients multiplying the